Metanorma: Aequitate Verum

 Exceptionally, the anchor locality is only used in HTML, to generate anchor links to other HTML pages [added in https://github.com/metanorma/metanorma-standoc/releases/tag/v1.4.1].

-It is intended for use with bibliographic anchors linking to URLs (repo:(), path:()): see [other-databases] and [hyperlink-biblio].
+It is intended for use with bibliographic anchors linking to URLs (repo:(), path:()): see Referencing from a Metanorma collection and Referencing from Metanorma or Relaton files.

 Example 17.
 Example of using the anchor locality for rendering in HTML output